Annemiek van Vleuten becomes first rider to win Strade Bianche twice in a row

 The victory is Van Vleuten’s fourth since the re-start and the road world champion has picked up where she left off before the season was suspended.

 "Usually I try to think opposite.
-Everything that hurts is good for me.
+Everything that is hard for me is good for me.
 I love the heat, it's good for me.
 We knew there would be possibilities for attacks and Amanda Spratt did a really good job," Van Vleuten said afterwards.